judy2k/fictionary/README.rst

                             The number of words to generate.
       -m MIN, --min-length MIN
                             Only generate words of MIN length or longer.
+      --refresh             Re-create the data file from the word-lists.
+      -d DICTIONARY, --dictionary DICTIONARY
+                            The dictionary rules to follow: american,british, or all

 Why???
 ------